mhalharbi/FastUniformApp/README.md

 Each week has a folder and project activities of what I did each week.

- Week 01: mobile application development and market research
+ Week 01: Mobile application development and market research

  Week 02:Mobile app goal objectives ui and ux design wireframes and storyboards proposal draft